pmdevita/hikari-atsume/Readme.md

-# Beatrice/hikari-atsume
+# hikari-atsume

-This repo currently holds two projects, a rewrite of my Discord bot Beatrice, and hikari-atsume, an opinionated Discord bot framework inspired by Django and built on top of Hikari, Tanjun, Ormar, and Alembic.
+An opinionated Discord bot framework inspired by Django and built on top of Hikari, Tanjun, Ormar, and Alembic.

+## Features

+- Django-inspired design and philosophy
+  - Automatic project scaffolding/file-based organization
+  - Configuration instead of boilerplate
+- Configure which components run in which servers
+- Database ORM with Ormar
+- Automatic database migrations with Alembic

+## Alpha notes

+This repo currently holds two projects, a rewrite of my Discord bot Beatrice, and hikari-atsume,

 Atsume is the next stage of my work on my bot.
 For a while, I've been thinking about how Django's solution of opinionated, helpful